zenml-io/zenml/docs/book/component-gallery/model-deployers/bentoml.md

 ### From Local to Cloud with bentoctl

-bentoctl helps deploy any machine learning models as production-ready API endpoints on the cloud.
+Bentoctl helps deploy any machine learning models as production-ready API endpoints into the cloud.
 It is a command line tool that provides a simple interface to manage your BentoML bundles.

 The bentoctl CLI provides list of opetors which are plugins that interact with